ozdemirht/generative-ai/RAG0/Readme.md

 ## Advanced RAG

 Advanced RAG introduces additional steps to ingestion and inferencing pipelines for

 - Guardrails to redact PII data, refuse in-appropriate input/output, and transparency for actions taken.
+  - **PII data**: Application should not leak PII data to hosted LLM.
+    Therefore, an input sanitization component will process user's input to decide whether it is ok to submit to hosted LLM.
+    For instance, Microsoft Presidio can detect phone number, email, address, name, etc. PII data.
+  - **Hallucination**: Application should check LLM output before sharing with the user.
+The output should be grounded.
+    For example, Natural Language Inference/Entailment can validate the output againsts the augments from vector store.
+See [Guardrails AI](https://www.guardrailsai.com/).
+  - **Named Entity Recognition** and **Text to Topic classification** help to scrutinize LLM output.
+These may rely on hosted or fine-tuned LLMs.
 - Query re-writing to generate good completion by translating the user's prompt to an effective prompt.